frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_communication.rst

 Topics
 ==============
 The video called **Simple Topic Implementation** is about how to write a simple publisher and subsriber in python.
-Additional information can also be found on the ROS webpage: (`creating a ROS package <http://wiki.ros.org/ROS/Tutorials/CreatingPackage>`_, `publisher and subscriber <http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29>`_.
-The following code is explained in the video:
+Additional information can also be found on the ROS webpage: `creating a ROS package <http://wiki.ros.org/ROS/Tutorials/CreatingPackage>`_, `publisher and subscriber <http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29>`_.
+The following code is an example implementation created and explained in the video:

 .. literalinclude:: ../../_static/scripts/ros_communication/simple_publisher.py
        :language: python